VoxelForge/VoxelForge/API.md

 ### Entry aliases
 Entry aliases are alternative identifiers for entry identifiers.
-With the exception of the alias functions themselves, for function demanding an `entry_id` you can either supply the original `entry_id` or any alias of the `entry_id`.
+With the exception of the alias functions themselves, for functions demanding an `entry_id` you can either supply the original `entry_id` or any alias of the `entry_id`.

 ## Possible use cases
-Here are some possible use cases to give you a rough idea what this mod is capable of and how certain use cases should be implemented.
+This section shows some possible use cases to give you a rough idea what this mod is capable of and how these use cases could be implemented.

 ### Simple use case: Minetest basics
 Let's say you want to write in free form short help texts about the basic